 Knockbox: A container used to dispense the used ground coffee “puck” from an espresso machine portafilter.
 The knockbox contains some type of padded bar which the portafilter is knocked against to free to used coffee puck.

-Moka Pot: A manual European method of brewing very strong coffee on the stovetop.
+Moka Pot: A manual European method of brewing very strong coffee on the stovetop, also called a stovetop espresso maker.
 When heated steam forces water from the base up through the ground coffee under a mild pressure.
 The brewed coffee is generally dispensed in the pot’s carafe or in some cases right out spouts and into cups.

 ESE Espresso Pod: A pre-ground and pre-packed puck of espresso coffee contained inside perforated paper.
 Espresso machines can only use pods if specifically designed to do so, most home machines use pods made to ESE specifications.